LeCoqHardi/WolverineScripts/README.md

 # Important Notes

 - Made to work on Kali Linux but should work in any Linux Distros
-- I can't be harmed if you do shit with thoses scripts, it's your own problem, I'm just providing them for learning purpose.
+- I can't be harmed if you do shit with these scripts, it's your own problem, I'm just providing them for learning purpose.